-Captain Cook noted Tomaree Head in 1770 when he was travelling along the NSW coast.
-Following European settlement to the east coast of NSW from 1788, Port Stephens’s rich resources were harvested; fishing and cedar forestry were the main industries in the early nineteenth century.
+Captain Cook noted Tomaree Head in 1770 while travelling along the NSW east coast.
+Following European settlement to the east coast of NSW from 1788, Port Stephens’s rich resources were harvested.
+Fishing and cedar logging were the main industries in the early nineteenth century.

-In 1932, Alfred Ernest Dickenson made an application for a special lease of Tomaree Head to graze goats.
-Dickenson’s lease was withdrawn in 1947, but before this Tomaree Head had played an important role in the defence of Australia during the Second World War.
+In 1932, Alfred Ernest Dickenson applied for a special lease of Tomaree Head to graze goats.
+Dickenson’s lease was withdrawn in 1947; however, before this Tomaree Head had played an important role in the defence of Australia during the Second World War.

 Following the withdrawal of Dickenson’s lease in 1947, the site has been used for health purposes until 2020.

 Works at Tomaree continued into the 1950s, following the initiation of a “five-year plan of general development” in 1950.
-This plan involved the demolition of “the old army huts high on the hill” (presumably this is in reference to the camp at Upper Tomaree), with some ‘re-built in modernised form on the present site to provide additional accommodation for the increasing number of patients enjoying the hostel’s peaceful surroundings.
+This plan involved the demolition of “the old army huts high on the hill” (presumably, this is in reference to the camp at Upper Tomaree), with some ‘re-built in a modernised form on the present site to provide additional accommodation for the increasing number of patients enjoying the hostel’s peaceful surroundings.

 By 1952, the number of patients at the Tomaree Holiday Lodge increased to 118, with a staff of eleven.
 In 1953-55 “two tennis courts and a concrete cricket pitch were laid in the lawn area in the entrance to the grounds“.